Enpass Review 2025: Great for Offline Storage

 How much does Enpass cost?

-Enpass will cost you either $1.99/mo (billed annually) or $2.99/mo (billed annually).
-Both paid plans are the same, you just need to choose between an individual plan or a family plan, which can cover up to six users.
+Enpass has a free plan or you'll pay Free for a premium plan.
+Both paid plans are the same, but you can opt for an individual plan or a family plan, which covers up to six users.
 It’s also worth mentioning that you can make a one-time purchase for an individual Enpass account for $99.99.

 Enpass offers a free desktop version for Windows, macOS, and Linux, which allows you to store unlimited passwords along with multiple vaults.
 You can also use the mobile apps, which have a limit of 25 passwords.